Skip to main content

 • Change in masking methodology.

-• Changing the algorithm which creates a new FDID value for the account
+• Changing the algorithm which creates the FDID value for the account, relationship or entity identifier

 • Masking a previously unmasked FDID value